-To enrol on the Pathway to a Degree in Business Management (BSc) please contact Jan Stephens (StephensJ4@cardiff.ac.uk) You will be able to enrol on The Pathway to a degree in Business Management (BSc) from July 2014.
+To enrol on the Pathway to Politics please contact Jan Stephens (StephensJ4@cardiff.ac.uk) You will be able to enrol on The Pathway to a degree in Politics later this year.

 If you are in receipt of benefits your ‘pathway’ courses could be free.
 There are also bursaries available for students from lower income backgrounds.
 For more information select your preferred subject area from the list above.